JOIN LOGIN JOIN

-A massive Warhammer 40k 3D STL file leak hit the internet and was downloaded over 180,000 times; here’s how it impacts Games Workshop and the hobby.
+A massive Warhammer 40k 3D STL file leak reportedly hit the internet and was downloaded over 180,000 times; here’s how that impacts Games Workshop and the hobby.

-When someone dumped hundreds of Warhammer 40k STL files onto Cults, the tabletop and 3D printing communities went into overdrive.
+Supposedly, someone dumped hundreds of Warhammer 40k STL files onto Cults, which sent the tabletop and 3D printing communities into overdrive.
 Some reports claim it was just a big batch of scans, others report it was nearly the entire Games Workshop Warhammer 40k catalog.

-Either way, the files were up long enough to rack up around 180,000 downloads before GW pulled the plug Monday morning.
-That’s less than a day online and a whole lot of digital plastic models floating around now…
+Either way, the files were allegedly up long enough to rack up around 180,000 downloads before GW pulled the plug Monday morning.
+That’s less than a day online and a whole lot of digital plastic models may be floating around now…

 What Was in the Warhammer 40k 3D STL Files Leak?